 He designed simple games to test hardware, and he based Tetris off of puzzles from his childhood.
 He first envisioned a game using pentominoes (shapes formed from five blocks) but pentominoes have twelve variations, which he considered too many, so he settled for tetrominoes (seven variations).

-The hardware Pajitnov used had a text-only display so he formed the shapes out of letters and created a program that required you to stack the shapes neatly as they fell from the top of the screen.
+The hardware Pajitnov used had a text-only display so he formed the shapes out of text-based characters and created a program that required you to stack the shapes neatly as they fell from the top of the screen.

 The key mechanic behind the game was that each completed horizontal column would disappear.
 This forced you to be as neat as possible when stacking the shapes.